 Recreational Cannabis in Canada

 On June 19, 2018, the Canadian Senate passed Bill C-45 (or the Cannabis Act), fully legalizing recreational cannabis throughout the country.
 The bill had been working its way through the Canadian Parliament since November 2017.
 After its passage, municipalities throughout the country are scrambling to develop systems to regulate the growth, sale, possession, and use of cannabis.
-Due to this, implementation of the bill will be delayed until October 17 to give all provinces, territories, etc. time to set regulations in their jurisdictions.
+Due to this, implementation of the bill was delayed until October 17 to give all provinces, territories, etc. time to set regulations in their jurisdictions.

 Can You Legally Buy Cannabis Seeds in Canada?

 After Bill C-45 went into effect, buying cannabis seeds became fully legal.
 This undid over a century of drug prohibition in Canada, which dated back to 1908 when the Opium Act was put into place.
 Cannabis was officially banned in 1923 when it became part of the Narcotics Drug Act’s Confidential Restricted List.
 The inclusion came soon after Canadian officials attended international conferences such as the League of Nations meetings.
 It’s likely that these gatherings prompted, at least partially, the prohibition of cannabis in 1923.